Kosinkadink/jno/README.md

 Using PyPi, the package can be obtained using:

 	pip install jno

-If you prefer running the setup.py, then download repo, change working directory and do:

-	make install

-Or you can use:
+Or you can download the repo and use:

 	pip install .